-Dish's plans to use satellite spectrum for wireless network approved by FCCAlex Wagner - Deputy Managing Editor, News Desk
+Dish's plans to use satellite spectrum for wireless network approved by FCCAlex Wagner - Editorial Director of News and Content

 Dish Network has spent the majority of 2012 waiting for a decision from the Federal Communications Commission on whether or not it can use some spectrum that it owns to build out a wireless network.
 Today Dish finally got its answer, as the FCC's five-person commission has voted to approve the company's plans to use its satellite spectrum for a 4G LTE wireless network here on earth.
 The approval did come with a couple of conditions, though, as Dish must set aside parts of its spectrum to avoid interfering with nearby bands.
 The FCC has also said that Dish must build out 70 percent of its network within six years.